 After getting over myself and my fears, I decided it was time to try this running thing out.
 I set very small goals… like the “I’m-going-to-run-30-feet-to-the-mailbox-and-see-how-I-feel-after-that” kind of goals.
 I slowly worked my way up to running for one whole minute without stopping and I… felt… victorious!!

 I have to tell you that while I wanted to make changes, I was still totally afraid of getting shocked while I ran.
 I was still on medication, and that helped to keep my heart rate down, but there was always the possibly of getting shocked.
 I bought a heart rate monitor to keep me on target with my rate cutoff and I decided to go for it… and I started to actually like it.

 Next thing I know, I was running my first 5K.
 That was in January, 2008.
 It was a MAJOR victory for this non-runner ICD patient.
-After that successful finish of the Nashville Zoo Run, I knew that if anything would happen to me, my device was there just in case.
+After that successful finish of the Zoo Run in Nashville, Tennessee, I knew that if anything would happen to me, my device was there just in case.